rikulo/rikulo-blog/src/Tutorial/Rikulo-EL.md

       print(ve.getValue(ctx)); //'Hello, Rikulo!'
     }

-> The default ELResolver implemenation of the Rikulo EL supports resolving top
+> The default ELResolver implementation of the Rikulo EL supports resolving top
 > variables of the *root library* only.

-##Access top level functions seemlessly
+##Access top level functions seamlessly

 Following is still a typical "Hello World" example.
 The function to be evaluated is a Dart top level function.